 Developments in technology has meant that healthcare providers are digitalising their healthcare records, and care homes are discovering huge benefits from doing so.
 With new technology, carers now have the ability to instantly access resident data and information wherever they are and on a variety of devices, allowing them to improve efficiency and spend more time effectively caring for their residents.
 However, in order to ensure that care homes maintain their efficiency of providing a high level of care, it’s essential that a routine is in place for all their files to be reliably backed up.

 Regularly backing up your files is good practice regardless, but with the GDPR (General Data Protection Regulation) that came into effect on 25th May 2018, there’s even more reason for care homes to back up their files and ensure GDPR compliance.
-One of the most important steps to take in order to protect information is to habitually back up, and failing to comply with the new regulations will result in strong penalties and reputational damage.
+One of the most important steps to take in order to protect information is to habitually back up, and failing to comply with the new regulations can result in strong penalties and reputational damage.

 What is a Backup?